moehriegitt/hob3l/doc/scadformat.md

 This is a difference in behavior between Hob3l and OpenSCAD.
 OpenSCAD, ignores `projection` when the result of the projection becomes empty.
-Because I think it should be decidable from the input file without evaluating it, whether it computes 'A-B-C' or rather 'B-C', Hob3l behaves differently.
-Hob3l never ignores `projection` even if it is empty, but handles it like a 2D object.
+Because I think it should be decidable from the input file without evaluating it whether it computes 'A-B-C' or 'B-C', Hob3l behaves differently.
+Hob3l does not ignore `projection` when the projection polygon becomes empty, but handles it like a 2D object.

 This section is an example of OpenSCAD behaviour.